 Run the hello program with:

-__output__ Hello, world !
+__output__Hello, world !

-docker run --rm -v "$PWD:/work" -w /work armswdev/sme2-learning-path:sme2-environment-v2 ./run-fvp.sh hello
+docker run --rm -v "$PWD:/work" armswdev/sme2-learning-path:sme2-environment-v3 ./run-fvp.sh build-baremetal/hello

-__output__ Hello, world !
+__output__Hello, world !

 __output__

-__output__ Info: /OSCI/SystemC: Simulation stopped by user.
+__output__Info: /OSCI/SystemC: Simulation stopped by user.

 Check SME2 availability